kubevirt/kubevirt/docs/components.md

 The main areas which `virt-handler` has to cover are:

-1. Keep a cluster-level VM spec in sync with a libvirt domain on its host.
+1. Keep a cluster-level VM spec in sync with a corresponding libvirt domain.
 2. Report domain state and spec changes to the cluster.
 3. Invoke node-centric plugins which can fulfill networking and storage requirements defined in VM specs.

-Metrics collection for VMs is not part of `virt-handler`s responsibilities.

 ## `libvirtd`

-On the host an instance of libvirtd is responsible for actually managing the VM processes.

-To integrate the libvirt-managed VM into kubernetes, on startup, the VM is started in the corresponding `vm-launcher` container.
+An instance of `libvirtd` is present in every VM pod. `virt-launcher` uses libvirtd to manage the life-cycle of the VM process.

 # Additional components